Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at average days below previous high in of 317 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (178 days).
+• Looking at average time in days below previous high water mark in of 377 days in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to SPY (89 days).

 Performance (YTD)